-BioCryst has designed and synthesized several chemically distinct classes of small molecule compounds (six of which have been patented in the United States) which inhibit the PNP enzyme.
-In IN VITRO preclinical studies, the Company's PNP inhibitor compounds selectively and potently suppressed human T-cells associated with certain T-cell proliferative disorders.
-One member of a patented class of PNP inhibitor compounds, BCX-34, which was designed and developed by BioCryst, to date has been the most promising of the Company's compounds as a potential treatment for a number of T-cell proliferative diseases and related disorders.
-The Company is in the clinical stage of development of topical and oral formulations of BCX-34 and is in the preclinical stage of development of an ophthalmic formulation.
+BioCryst has designed and synthesized several chemically distinct classes of small molecule compounds (seven of which have been patented in the United States) which inhibit the PNP enzyme.
+In in vitro preclinical studies, the Company's PNP inhibitor compounds selectively and potently suppressed human T-cells associated with certain T-cell proliferative disorders.
+One member of a patented class of PNP inhibitor compounds, BCX-34, which was designed and developed by BioCryst, to date has undergone clinical trials as a potential treatment for a number of T-cell proliferative diseases and related disorders.
+The Company is in the clinical stage of development of an oral formulation of BCX-34 and is in the preclinical stage of development of an ophthalmic formulation.
 Additionally, the Company has an intravenous formulation for future development.
-A topical formulation may be most suitable for treating certain dermal indications as a result of being able to directly administer the drug to diseased skin, thereby minimizing systemic absorption.
 An orally deliverable product may allow systemic application of the drug in diseases that either cannot be treated topically or can be treated more successfully with an oral formulation.
 An ophthalmic formulation in the form of eye droplets may be most suitable for treating certain ophthalmic indications as a result of being able to directly administer the drug to the eye.
 An intravenous formulation may allow more precise dosage control and direct systemic application into the bloodstream and may permit usage of BCX-34 where other methods of delivery may not be suitable.

-CUTANEOUS T-CELL LYMPHOMA.
+Cutaneous T-Cell Lymphoma.
 CTCL is a severe form of cancer which is characterized by the development of scaly patches on the skin, progressing to ulcers and tumors of the skin, lymph nodes and internal organs.
 CTCL is a chronic disease involving the proliferation of certain types of T-cells.
 According to a medical journal, approximately 1,000 new cases of CTCL are diagnosed annually in the United States.
 There is no known cure and the median survival time is approximately four years after systemic progression of the disease.
 Existing therapies for CTCL are generally considered inadequate.
 In October 1993, the Company obtained from the United States Food and Drug Administration (the "FDA") orphan drug designation for BCX-34 to treat CTCL and may qualify for accelerated review as a new drug to treat serious and life-threatening illnesses.